franzbu/EnhancedSpaces.spoon/README.md

   },
 ```

-Note: mSpace Control is in its early stages, so expect more to come.
+Note: mSpace Control is in its early stages of development, so expect more to come.

 ### Applications To Be Left Alone by EnhancedSpaces